BBC One: Contemporary programming

 BBC One shows 1,880 hours of factual and learning programming annually.
 This includes a wide range of shows such as nature documentaries such as Planet Earth as well as lifestyle-format daytime programmes and a number of reality television formats and the One Life strand.

 BBC One broadcasts 1,036 hours of drama each year, more than any other BBC channel.
-There are four half-hour episodes of EastEnders each week (not shown on Wednesdays), with an omnibus episode at the weekend, plus the hospital drama Casualty.
+There are four half-hour episodes of EastEnders each week (not shown on Friday), plus the hospital drama Casualty.
 Other popular dramas on BBC One include crime dramas such as New Tricks, a programme of which even episode repeats have beaten ITV ratings on numerous occasions.

 BBC One has traditionally been the home of children's television: Blue Peter had been broadcast on the channel prior to the Children's BBC strand, and sections such as the pre-school Watch with Mother being transmitted on the channel for several decades.
 This became more pronounced with the launch of Children's BBC, later renamed "CBBC".
 This new strand was broadcast primarily on BBC One in the late afternoons, as well as Saturday and Sunday mornings also such as Going Live! and Live & Kicking, each lasting two to three hours.
 The launch in 2002 of dedicated digital channels for this content —the CBBC and CBeebies channels —did not affect this provision.
 Combined with BBC Two, the channel broadcast 2,195 hours of children's programmes in 2010, mostly in the late afternoons on weekdays.
 Saturday morning children's programming moved to BBC Two in 2006 following a three-month trial.

 Sports coverage on BBC One includes Premier League football highlights on Match of the Day, the Wimbledon Championships, the London Marathon, and other international athletics and swimming events, the Olympic Games, Rugby league, Rugby Union, Snooker tournaments, the American Super Bowl, and more.

 The BBC showed the 2010 FIFA World Cup, splitting the group stage matches with ITV.
-The 8 BBC had first pick of matches from the second round.
+The BBC had first pick of matches from the second round.
 Repeats made up 8.4% of peak programming in 2010–11, up from 8.0% for 2008–09.
 Programming on this channel costs an average of £162,900 per hour.

 British and international films are broadcast for 654 hours each year on BBC One.
 This is mainly late-night fillers with some box office hits at Christmas and holiday periods.